PaulRBerg/prb-math/README.md

 ## Security

 The codebase has undergone rigorous audits by leading security experts from Cantina and Certora.
-For a comprehensive list of all audits conducted, please click [here](https://github.com/PaulRBerg/prb-math/blob/main/audits/AUDITS.md).
+For a comprehensive list of all audits conducted, please refer to [SECURITY](https://github.com/PaulRBerg/prb-math/blob/main/SECURITY.md).

 ### Caveat Emptor